aimeos/map/README.md

 ### flat()

-Creates a new map with all sub-array elements added recursively
+Creates a new map with all sub-array elements added recursively.

 ```php
 public function flat( int $depth = null ) : self